lerna-lite/lerna-lite/README.md

 ## About Lerna-Lite
 Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only has a limited set of commands from Lerna which itself has 15 commands while Lerna-Lite only includes 5 of them (and 2 of them are even optional).
 Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all dependency managers (npm, yarn, pnpm) and the need for that all-in-one tool including built-in workspaces functionality is no longer needed.
 Lerna-Lite is built around that new fact and its CLI only includes the `publish` and `version` commands, while there are other commands available (like `exec` and `run`) they are totally optional and you won't download them unless you opt-in.
 So in summary it is more modular than the original Lerna and it may seem like a small change but it does make it more versatile (with smaller downloads and less dependencies) to use with other tools like Turborepo, pnpm and others...

- As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace either through NPM, pnpm, Yarn or any other technology that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.
-For workspace setup, take a look at: [Yarn 1.x workspaces](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+ workspaces](https://yarnpkg.com/features/workspaces) / [pnpm workspaces](https://pnpm.io/workspaces),
+ As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace through your favorite package manager (NPM, pnpm, Yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.
+For workspace setup, take a look at these Workspace docs: [Yarn 1.x](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm](https://docs.npmjs.com/cli/v8/using-npm/workspaces),

 ## Why create this lib/fork?
 Mainly for the following reasons: